Cross-ratio degrees and perfect matchings

 \end{rem}

 While many combinatorial aspects of $M_{0,n}$ and $\Mbar_{0,n}$ are well-studied (e.g. the characterization of the cohomology groups of $\Mbar_{0,n}$ in terms of marked trees \cite{Keel1992,KontsevichManin1994}), this is to our knowledge the first appearance of the rich combinatorial theory of matchings.
-From the perspective of Gromov-Witten theory (via the connection above), the result is fairly unusual in that proving upper bounds for classes of Gromov-Witten invariants is difficult in general.
-In the reverse direction, Theorem \ref{thm:Matchings} motivates studying cross-ratio degrees as hypergraph invariants; we do not know of any purely combinatorial investigation into their behavior.
+From the perspective of Gromov-Witten theory (see Section \ref{sec:GromovWitten} just below), the result is fairly unusual in that proving upper bounds for classes of Gromov-Witten invariants is difficult in general.
+In the reverse direction, Theorem \ref{thm:Matchings} motivates studying cross-ratio degrees from a combinatorial perspective as interesting hypergraph invariants.